ufooooy/LLM-CMT/taxonomy result/Readme.md

 # Taxonomy Results

+We display taxonomy examples derived from candidate LLMs on datasets Dsub and Dl.
 For a more interactive and accessible presentation of the taxonomy results, we've developed an HTML-based web interface.
 This allows users to explore the results in a more dynamic and user-friendly manner.
 To ensure ease of use and consistency across different environments, we've containerized our application using Docker.